1878 Massachusetts gubernatorial election

 The 1878 Massachusetts gubernatorial election was held on November 5.
 Former acting Governor Thomas Talbot, a Republican, defeated Benjamin Butler, who ran as an independent Greenback candidate with Democratic support.
-Butler's supporters secured a majority of delegates to the Democratic state convention, but his nomination was rejected by the state party committee after his supporters used violent tactics to exclude anti-Butler delegates from the convention hall.
+Butler's supporters secured a majority of delegates to the Democratic state convention, but his nomination was rejected by the state party committee after his supporters voted to exclude anti-Butler delegates from the convention hall.

 Background

 Benjamin Butler spent his pre-War political career as a populist Democrat but served as a political Union general in the Civil War and was thereafter elected to five terms in Congress as a Republican.
-He tried to win the Republican nomination for governor several times unsuccessfully.
+He tried to win the Republican nomination for governor several times unsuccessfully, including second place finishes in 1871 and 1872.
 In his last election to Congress in 1876, Butler won despite opposition within his local party, which nominated Ebenezer R. Hoar as a breakaway candidate.
 In January 1877, Butler's ally George S. Boutwell was defeated for re-election to the U.S. Senate by George F. Hoar.

 Butler openly entered the race by early August, and his supporters from both parties began meeting to discuss whether Butler delegates should be submitted to contest a party nomination or whether a third party should form to support him.
 Butler openly acknowledged that he would accept the Democratic nomination, citing his support from young Irish politicians such as Patrick A. Collins, but said he would not actively seek the nomination.
 Leading Butlerites acknowledged that he would likely not contest the Republican nomination.

 As Butler's campaign progressed, he positioned himself as an independent candidate pledged to reform, running on a personal ticket of one rather than as the member of any party.